Ilija Despot: Early life

-Ilija Despot was the son of Pavao Despot (1847 - 1888) and countess Manda Kostanjić (1849 - 1918) of the noble House of Kostanjić from Drvenik.
-He was also the nephew of the Croatian writer fra Ivan Despot after whose example he wished to become a priest.
-After his theological studies in Zadar he decided to remain a layman and went on to study law of which he achieved a doctoral title in Zagreb in 1920.
-He worked as a judge and lawyer and as a cultural associate in Križevci, Šibenik, Split etc. His writings are influenced mostly by Silvije Strahimir Kranjčević and Andrija Kačić Miošić who was a priest in the same franciscan monastery of Zaostrog as fra Ivan Despot.
-His numerous writings include poems, travelogues and cultural, historical and biographical studies.
+Ilija Despot was the son of Pavao Despot (1847 - 1888) and Countess Manda Kostanjić (1849 - 1918) of the noble house of Kostanjić from Drvenik.
+He was also the nephew of the Croatian writer Ivan Despot, after whose example he wished to become a priest.
+After his theological studies in Zadar however, he decided to remain a layman and went on to study law, in which he achieved a doctorate in Zagreb in 1920.

+Career

+He worked as a judge and lawyer, and as a cultural associate in Križevci, Šibenik, Split.

+His writings were influenced mostly by Silvije Strahimir Kranjčević and Andrija Kačić Miošić who was a priest in the same Franciscan monastery of Zaostrog as Despot.
+His numerous writings include poems and travelogues together with cultural, historical and biographical studies.

-He was married to Iva Paulina Mardešić (born 1899) of the wealthy industrial Mardešić family from the island Vis.
+He was married to Iva Paulina Mardešić (born 1899) of the wealthy industrial Mardešić family from the island of Vis.
 Their son Pavao Despot (1936 - 2017) was also a notable writer and poet.